wp-plugins/invite-anyone/readme.txt

 Tested up to: WP 3.6.1, BuddyPress 1.8.1
 Stable tag: 1.0.25

 Makes BuddyPress's invitation features more powerful.

 == Description ==

-Invite Anyone has two components:
+Invite Anyone has two components :

 1) The ability to invite members to the site by email.
 The plugin creates a tab on each member's Profile page called "Send Invites", which contains a form where users can invite outsiders to join the site.
 There is a field for a custom message.
 Also, inviters can optionally select any number of their groups, and when the invitee accepts the invitation he or she automatically receive invitations to join those groups.